grange85/living-by-the-water/_posts/2019/2019-05-07-calvin-johnson-in-london.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XOkkO3y3o3k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-And we did adore - Calvin is unique, there is no one quite like him and as such can barely be described in words that would make you understand just how special he is.
+And we did adore - Calvin is unique, and as such can barely be described in words that would make you understand just how special he is.
 His tools are words, a droll humour, a sharp mind, a scratchy acoustic, and his limbs!
-The limbs are key and old videos on YouTube reveal have always been an important party of Calvin's world.
+The limbs are key and old videos on YouTube reveal they have always been an important party of Calvin's world.

 The show was perfect, over too soon (following the "second rule of showbusiness, always leave them wanting more").